ShikaSD/kotlin-compiler-dagger-plugin/PROPOSAL.md

-The main topic of this note is to explore robust DI compile-time "safe" container implementation relying on language itself, not annotation processing.
+This note explores compile-time "safe" DI container implementation relying on language itself, as opposed to annotation processing.

-I see several main points of implementation for MVP:
+The topics to explore for MVP:
 1. Exposing dependencies from container
 2. Wiring(binding) dependency graph
 3. Injection (constructor and instance fields)